 This collaboration was started in 2005 and involved Clementi CCC, South West CDC, Geylang Senior Citizens' Health Care Centre Ltd and Toa Payoh Senior Citizens' Health Care Centre Ltd. The programme provides free home-based healthcare services to about 40 needy households.
-The participating RCs identify the residents in need, and where necessary alert the neighbourhood nurses and/or doctors to provide requisite healthcare services to be befrienders to the families registered under the programme.
+The participating RCs identify the residents in need, and where necessary alert the neighbourhood nurses and/or doctors to provide requisite healthcare services to those residents who need them.
+The VWOs also train RC members to be befrienders to the families registered under the programme.